-- Exploring funding contributions from various sources, such as donors, YHF, UNHCR QIPs, private sector, foundations, and stakeholders in the area.
-The partner should also explore opportunities for co-funding or cost-sharing with other partners or sectors. - Using local resources and capacities as much as possible, such as materials, labor, skills, and knowledge.
+- Seeking additional funding from various sources, such as donors, YHF, UNHCR QIPs, private sector, and foundations.
+The partner should also explore opportunities for cofunding or cost-sharing with other partners or sectors. - Using local resources and capacities as much as possible, such as materials, labor, skills, and knowledge.
 The partner should also promote the use of recycled or reused materials, as well as the maintenance and repair of existing facilities and equipment. - Planning and budgeting realistically and transparently, based on the actual needs and priorities of the communities, as well as on the available resources and capacities.
 The partner should also monitor and report on the use of resources and the progress of the CLPs regularly and accurately.